GMR-AI/GMR-AI/README.md

 In addition, it incorporates computer vision technology, which allows the robot to avoid obstacles and determine whether it is cutting grass or not.
 The robot is accompanied by aerial cameras, in this case, drones, which survey the terrain and send all the information to the lawn-mowing robot for processing.
 This allows the robot to adjust its preplanned path as necessary.

 The robot is also paired with a mobile application, which allows users to control the grass cutting level and turn the robot on and off.
-Furthermore, the application provides the ability to view drone footage and a real-time, accurate 3D representation of the entire terrain based on images captured by the drone.
+Furthermore, the application provides the ability to view drone footage and a real-time, accurate 3D representation of the entire terrain based on assets captured by the drone.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>